 Hughes was exploring the feasibility of bringing minor league baseball to his community as recently as March, but he is not expected to relocate the Lookouts.

-Chattanooga’s Class AA franchise has been for sale since the end of the 2010 season.
+Chattanooga's Class AA franchise, a popular downtown attraction at AT&T Field, has been for sale since the end of the 2010 season.
 Lookouts owner Frank Burke devoted his focus to potential buyers in August 2011, when he turned daily operations of the team over to current president and general manager Rich Mozingo.

-Burke declined comment when reached today, and efforts to reach Hughes have been unsuccessful.
-The transfer of ownership will have to be approved by Major League Baseball as well as the Southern League.
+The transfer of ownership will have to be approved by Major League Baseball, Minor League Baseball and the Southern League.

-Last year, Hughes hired a firm to study the feasibility of bringing minor league baseball to Warner Robins.
-According to media reports, the Warner Robins city council offered its moral support but did not provide any financial backing.
+Hughes last year hired a firm to study the idea of bringing minor league ball to Warner Robins.
+Media reports indicate that the City Council there offered its moral support but did not provide any financial backing.

-Hughes gave up his pursuit of bringing a Class A team to Warner Robins in late March, according to published reports.
+Hughes ended his pursuit of bringing a minor league team to Warner Robins on March 28.